- Graduate Level (Master) at the ULB (Université Libre de Bruxelles)

 In the second part, we will explain you the inner workings of programming languages by writing an interpreter for Scheme, in Scheme.
 This is known as meta-circularity.
 This will allow us to study all the deep semantic concepts from an implementational point of view.
 Having a metacircular interpreter for Scheme will allow us to discuss a number of variations of Scheme and experiment with these variations by modifying our interpreter.
 We will study an introduction to lambda calculus and explain how Scheme relates to this calculus.

 This course will permanently change the way you think about programming and programming languages.
 And above all, it's big fun!
 The course is based on the famous “Structure and Interpretation of Computer Programs” (SICP) that has been used for more than 20 years as the introductory course in computer science at the Massachusetts Institute of Technology (MIT).
 Experience at the VUB since the early 90ies has shown that even experienced computer science students (year 3 or higher) had to radically change their view on computer science after having gone through this course.

 Although SICP was meant as an introduction to computer science, this course will teach it at a fast pace.
 This version of the course assumes that students already know how to program in a mainstream imperative language such as C, C++, Java or C#, or, that the students are learning such a language in parallel at the master level (e.g. students that already have a master in some other subject).

-In the first 2 weeks of the academic year 2012-2013, the course will be taught in room P.OF.2072, campus de la plaine ULB.
-The course is taught on Mondays from 16hrs till 18hrs.
-But this will change after a while since I have teaching duties at VUB in that time slot.
+In the academic year 2013-2014, the course will be taught in room 10F720 (VUB building F).
+The course is taught on Tuesdays from 16hrs till 18hrs.
 This course is taught in English.